pcsong33/Replication/notebook.md

 # CS262 Engineering Notebook

 ## 4/9/2023
-2-fault tolerance has been partly implemented.
+2-fault tolerance has been implemented.
 In order to test, run three instances of the server.py file:
 - `python server.py primary 1538`
 - `python server.py secondary 2538`
 - `python server.py secondary 3538`
-Hasn't been thoroughly tested but seems to work.

 Additionally, after a server goes down, once it comes back up, it will load the users from the csv corresponding to it.
 Possibly some syncing issues, also not sure if we want persistence only when the whole system goes down?

-Think I fixed the logging out bug
+Think I fixed the logging out bug by passing the exit message to the backup servers whenever a client shuts down unexpectedly or exits.

+We have commit logs implemented for users being created/deleted and messages being queued/cleared.
+These are loaded into the users dict for the server object upon initilaization so that the datat can be persisted.

 ## 4/8/2023